YangLee00/DLTM_demo/README.md

 ##### pandas==1.4.1

 ## Contact Authors
-Please contact the authors via email 1303325257@qq.com if you have further questions about DLTM implementation.
+Please contact the authors via e-mail 1303325257@qq.com if you have further questions about DLTM implementation.
 Technical problems will be fed back.